 Please note that when sending goods abroad the Certificate of Shipment must state what to do in case that the item is undeliverable.
-It already happened that a sender abroad declared ‘treat as abandoned’, which is – speaking about artworks – out of discussion.
+It already happened that a sender abroad declared ‘treat as abandoned’, which is – speaking about artworks or design objects – out of discussion.

 The organization of a transport is associated with some administrative burden.
-One must not expect special treatment by the customs authorities for the transport of works of art or sensitive equipment.
-One should expect that the items will be treated like goods and that their value must be translated into measurable units, especially since the customs staff is often not specially trained for dealing with cultural assets.
-The same holds true for the chambers of industry and commerce (IHK) that handle the Carnet procedure for temporary use of goods abroad: Especially smaller offices that do not cooperate with cultural institutions or artists on a daily basis are sometimes rather dismissive.
+One must not expect special treatment by the customs authorities for the transport of works of art, design objects or sensitive equipment etc. One should expect that the items will be treated like goods and that their value must be translated into measurable units, especially since the customs staff is often not specially trained for dealing with cultural assets.
+The same holds true for the chambers of industry and commerce (IHK) that handle the Carnet procedure for temporary use of goods abroad: Especially smaller offices that do not cooperate with cultural institutions or artists and creatives on a daily basis are sometimes rather dismissive.
 One should not be discouraged by this, but rather describe the current concern and remain polite.

 Dealing with customs offices at home and abroad requires a certain sensitivity, and it is usually not very helpful to meet the bureaucratic requirements with anger or to insist on being right.
 Usually, the “opponent” has more power.